 Due to the current package version calculation being based on a particular date it is impossible to specify a particular package version to be part of the generation, as depending upon the build date of the package, potentially an earlier or more up to date version of the package may be chosen instead.
-To get around this issue, Hammr provides a mechanism to enforce a particular package version.
-This is known as making a package "sticky".
+To get around this issue, hammr provides a mechanism to force a particular package version.
+This is known as "pinning" a package (previously referred to as macking a package "sticky").
 To do this, specify the fullname of the package, or its version, revision and architecture.